PieGes/doc_tidyverse/tidyverse/tidyverse.md

 * `read_table()`, `read_csv()`, `read_delim()`...
 * compared to base functions, `readr` is much faster
 * characters are never automatically converted to factors (i.e. no more stringsAsFactors = FALSE!)
-* column names are left
+* column names are unchanged
 * row names are never set
 * create tibbles